 My new two-book series, If a Butterfly, centers around the epic migration of a tagged female Monarch butterfly from the north shore of Lake Ontario to the oyamel forests of Michoacan, Mexico.

 The series, which is at times quirky and lighthearted, also treats the plight of Monarchs seriously, and illustrates the difficulty of their journey with genuine concern.
-Because of your regard for Monarchs, I thought you might be interested in it.
+Because of your regard for Monarchs, I think you might be interested in it.

 I believe it’s an accurate fictional portrait of a Monarch migration.
 Two of the people I consulted with were Nancy Greig (the former director of the Houston Museum of Natural Science) and Chip Taylor (the director of Monarch Watch).
 There also are some scenes with Nancy and Chip in the series, and I’ve promised to donate part of the profits to Monarch Watch, so any books sold will contribute to a good cause.